Warner-Bell/aws-s3hosted-website-devops/CONFIG_SETUP.md

 # Config Setup Guide

-This document explains how to set up and configure the `config.sh` file for deploying an S3-hosted website with CloudFront using CloudFormation templates.
+This document explains how to set up and configure the `config.sh` file for deploying an S3-hosted website

 ## Prerequisites

 Before proceeding, ensure you have the following:

-- An AWS account with proper IAM permissions to create and manage S3, CloudFront, DynamoDB, and Route 53 resources.
-- A custom domain name registered and managed through AWS Route 53.
+- A custom domain name registered and managed through AWS Route 53. and the (Hosted Zone ID) Walkthrough video [HERE](https://youtu.be/QnI_Xevpqts)
 - Existing S3 bucket to store CloudFormation templates.
-- Access to CloudFormation templates for the deployment.
+[Amazon S3](https://us-east-1.console.aws.amazon.com/s3/buckets)

 ## How to Use This Guide